meumobi/meumobi.github.io/_posts/2016-07-22-manage-timezone-web-project.md

 **If the event has no location, a conference call for example, you can no matter about ambiguity**.

 # How to manipulate time in pure JS?
+If you try to manipulate time in pur JS, using [Standard built-in Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) you'll find issues with browser compatibility.
+Following link above you'll a browser compatibility status it needed.
+It's why we recommend using a lib for that, the most famous is [moment.js](http://momentjs.com/).
+We'll use it with its "add-on" [moment-timezone.js](http://momentjs.com/timezone/).

 ## Get UTC time
-We'll use the [Standard built-in Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), a time value that is the number of milliseconds since 1 January, 1970 UTC.
+We've saved on db the unix timestamp of the event, that represents the number of seconds since 1 January, 1970 UTC.

 ```javascript
 var date = new Date();